aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/refresh-an-autofilter/_index.md

 description: "Refresh an existing AutoFilter on an Excel worksheet using Aspose.Cells Cloud REST API.
 Includes cURL and SDK examples for C#, Java, Python, and more."
 ---

-This REST API refreshes an auto‑filter on an Excel worksheet.

 ### What does **Refresh** do?